dgageot/repet/documentation/workbook-en.md

 ---
 ```

-Now you should have everything you need to finish the app, what are you waiting, Jean-Claude is not a patient man.
+Now you should have everything you need to finish the app.

+What are you waiting ??
+Jean-Claude is not a patient man and as during estimation phase you said the project could take between 3 hours to two days, Jean-Claude thinks you can make it in 2 hours, or your job will be outsourced in a far away countries, where developers are cheap.

 -- David & Jean-Laurent